mjbradvica/personal-website-articles/2022/avoid-component-events-in-vue.md

 </script>
 ```

-Callbacks are again, defined in your properties interface and do not require such configuration.
+Again callbacks are defined in your properties interface and do not require such configuration.

 ### Emits are not uniform